wwarriner/uabrc.github.io/docs/workflow_solutions/git.md

 <!-- markdownlint-disable MD046 -->
 !!! note

-    Clones may be made from GitHub and GitLab using either `https` or `ssh`.
+    Clones may be made from Code.rc, GitLab, and GitHub using either `https` or `ssh`.
 To use `ssh` you will need to set up SSH Keys.
 <!-- markdownlint-enable MD046 -->

 <!-- markdownlint-disable MD046 -->